Skip to main content

 $103,000

-Once the breach level moves up, it stays there unless the account reaches a new higher balance.
+Once the breach level moves up, it stays there unless the account reaches a new higher equity.

 It never moves back down.